-Residents will have a wide spectrum of clinical experiences in different settings and levels of care.
-These include multiple KP healthcare programs: Crisis Response Team, Consultation-Liaison Service, Intensive Outpatient Program, Assertive Community Management, Case Management Program, and Outpatient Adult and Child & Adolescent Clinics as well as inpatient units at Sutter Alta Bates Medical Center: Herrick Campus.
-Our residents will receive training in a full spectrum of psychotherapies, medication management as well as psycho-educational and behavioral interventions.
-Residents will also be advantaged by utilizing our robust electronic medical record (EMR) that incorporates TeleVideo capacity and our HIPPA compliant patient email system.
-In PGY4 residents will assume the Chief Resident role on a clinical unit or within the residency education program and have the opportunity to elect training experiences in our innovative Eating Disorders Clinic and Transcranial Magnetic Stimulation (TMS) Program.
-Trainees will be well versed in patient-centered and evidenced-based approaches to care.
-In outpatient settings residents will gain experience in co-managing patients with other clinicians in a collaborative care model.
-In addition, they will be provided a comprehensive didactic curriculum that is integrated with their clinical rotations and stage of training.
+Residents have a wide spectrum of clinical experiences in different settings and levels of care.
+These include multiple KP healthcare services: Intensive Outpatient Program, Wellness Club, Outpatient Adult Clinic, Addiction Medicine Recovery Service, and Child & Adolescent Clinics, and inpatient units at Heritage Psychiatric Health Facility and KP Fremont Medical Psychiatric Inpatient Unit.
+In addition, residents spend 2-months providing care for Alameda County’s underinsured population at John George Psychiatric Pavilion.
+Our residents receive training in the full spectrum of psychotherapies, medication management as well as psycho-educational and behavioral interventions.
+Residents are also advantaged by utilizing our robust electronic medical record (EMR) that incorporates Tele-Video capacity and our HIPPA compliant patient email system.
+In PGY4 residents assume a Clinical Service Chief Resident role on a service of their choice or the Chief Resident role for the program.
+In addition, PGY4 residents have the opportunity to elect training experiences in our innovative Eating Disorders Clinic and Transcranial Magnetic Stimulation (TMS) Program.
+Trainees are well versed in patient-centered and evidenced-based approaches to care.
+In outpatient settings residents gain experience in co-managing patients with other clinicians.
+In addition, they are provided a comprehensive didactic curriculum that is integrated with their clinical rotations and stage of training.

 Download the schedule for detailed rotation block information.